gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To do this we:

 * Greatly reduced the number of HTTP requests required to download a dependency.
-* Cache the absence of artefacts per repository, so we don't need to check on every resolve.
+* Cache the absence of artifacts per repository, so we don't need to check on every resolve.
 * Implemented a new resolve engine which is much faster and more maintainable than the ivy-based one used previously.
 * Improved cache locking and lock escalation so that it is as efficient as possible and yet concurrency safe.
-* Reuse artefacts previously downloaded by Maven or an older version of Gradle.
+* Reuse artifacts previously downloaded by Maven or an older version of Gradle.

 Faster dependency resolution also means faster up-to-date checks for speedy incremental builds.